-These programs are administered by states for low-income families and children, pregnant women, seniors, people with disabilities, and some other adults.
-You can apply for Medicaid and/or CHIP through Missouri's health insurance marketplace or by contacting Missouri’s Medicaid office.
+Medicaid is administered by states for low-income families and individuals, people with disabilities, and some other adults.
+You can apply for Medicaid through Missouri's health insurance marketplace or by contacting Missouri’s Medicaid office.

 You Can Buy Insurance Directly From an Insurance Company or Agent at Any Time

 If you buy coverage outside of the health insurance marketplace, your coverage will take effect soon after you pay your first premium, but you won’t qualify for the premium subsidies available through your state’s health insurance exchange.

 You May Owe a Tax Penalty Next Year